gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 The findings suggest that real-time detection models incorporating these insights can proactively block or verify high-risk registrations.
 Business recommendations include implementing dynamic fraud scoring during signup, flagging risky phone/IP patterns, and tightening SMS limits for VOIP numbers.
 This model-driven, data-informed approach provides a scalable foundation to enhance IAS security and defend against evolving fraud schemes.

-#### Capstone Reference from the prior modules in this course work...
+#### The build up and conclusion to this Final Capstone project submission has referfences from the work carried out from the prior modules in this course work...
-🟡 **Module 6**  Drafting the Capstone Project Statment
+🟡 **Module 6**  Was about Drafting the Capstone Project Statment

-🟡 **Module 16** About Finalizing the problem statement for the research project.
+🟡 **Module 16** About Finalizing the problem statement for the research project

 🟡 **Module 20** Delved into the Dataset,  its understanding and building baseline model for Capstone Project.
 This dataset with this module will be primarily be used to analyze and build surrounding ML/AI Models which would help us in our predictions.
     [Modeule 20 Folder](https://github.com/gurugrit/Capstone_UCB_MLAI_2025)